 How to Restore a Wood Door After Damage

 Wood doors add a special kind of rustic charm to a home’s exterior and interior spaces.
-However, beautiful wood doors tend to be more susceptible to damage than other types of doors.
+While these beautiful wood doors bring out a unique sense of sophistication and style, this type tends to be more susceptible to damage than other types of doors.
 From an accident to excessive weathering, wood doors are vulnerable to many types of damage that leave them in desperate need of repair and restoration.

 Fortunately, a damaged wood door does not always call for a total replacement.
-If your interior or exterior wood doors suffer damage from any of the following circumstances, you may be able to restore them by following these situation-specific instructions.
+If the door is still in good condition and the damage is minimal, you may be able to restore it by observing the situation-specific instructions.
+Following the guidelines on how to repair damaged doors can be helpful in saving money.

 Keep in mind that the lighter your wood doors are, the greater the risk for physical damage.
-Hollow-core wood doors, for example, tend to sustain more serious damage from cracks, punctures and holes than those with solid cores.
+Hollow-core wood doors, for example, are more likely to sustain more serious damage from cracks, punctures and holes than those with solid cores.

 - Make sure the door is clean and flat.
 Smooth away any jagged edges along the crack with a sander.